z3r0c10wn/wazuh-documentation/source/installation-guide/installing-wazuh-agent/wazuh_agent_linux.rst

                    # apt-get install wazuh-agent

                  Now that the agent is installed, the next step is to register and configure it to communicate with the manager.
-For more information about this process, please visit the :doc:`user manual<../../user-manual/registering/index>`.
+For more information about this process, please visit the document: :doc:`user manual<../../user-manual/registering/index>`.

               .. tab:: Deploy